Politics of Croatia: Local government

 The county prefects, city and municipal mayors are elected to four-year terms by a majority of votes cast within applicable local government units.
 If no candidate achieves a majority in the first round, a runoff election is held.
 Members of county, city and municipal councils are elected to four-year terms, through proportional representation with the entire local government unit as a single constituency.

 The number of members of the councils is defined by the councils themselves, based on applicable legislation.
 Electoral committees are then tasked with determining whether the national ethnic minorities are represented on the council as required by the constitution.
-Further members who belong to the minorities may be added to the council in no candidate of that minority has been elected through the proportional representation system.
+Further members who belong to the minorities may be added to the council if no candidate of that minority has been elected through the proportional representation system.
 Election silence, as in all other types of elections in Croatia, when campaigning is forbidden, is enforced the day before the election and continues until 19:00 hours on the election day when the polling stations close and exit polls may be announced.
 Eight nationwide local elections have been held in Croatia since 1990, the most recent being the 2017 local elections to elect county prefects and councils, and city and municipal councils and mayors.
 In 2017, the HDZ-led coalitions won a majority or plurality in fifteen county councils and thirteen county prefect elections.
 SDP-led coalitions won a majority or plurality in five county councils, including the city of Zagreb council, and the remaining county council election was won by IDS-SDP coalition.
 The SDP won two county prefect elections, the city of Zagreb mayoral election, the HSS and the HNS won a single county prefect election each.